omridan159/Nearest-Attractions-API/README.md

 - Retrieve attractions from the database.
 - Return unfavorite attractions list.
 - Retrieve the types of attractions.
-- Updating the attraction favorite status.
+- Update the attraction favorite status.

 ## Tech